RobustBench/robustbench/README.md

 <p align="center"><img src="images/leaderboard_screenshot_l2.png" width="700">
 <p align="center"><img src="images/leaderboard_screenshot_corruptions.png" width="700">

 ## News
-  May 2022:

-  -We have extended the common corruptions leaderboard on ImageNet with [3D Common Corruptions](https://3dcommoncorruptions.epfl.ch/)      (ImageNet-3DCC).
-ImageNet-3DCC evaluations can be informative as (1) it includes more realistic corruptions and (2) it can be used to assess generalization of the existing models which may have overfitted to ImageNet-C. For a quickstart, click [here](#new-evaluating-robustness-of-imagenet-models-against-3d-common-corruptions-imagenet-3dcc).
+- **May 2022**: We have extended the common corruptions leaderboard on ImageNet with [3D Common Corruptions](https://3dcommoncorruptions.epfl.ch/) (ImageNet-3DCC).
+ImageNet-3DCC evaluation is interesting since (1) it includes more realistic corruptions and (2) it can be used to assess generalization of the existing models which may have overfitted to ImageNet-C. For a quickstart, click [here](#new-evaluating-robustness-of-imagenet-models-against-3d-common-corruptions-imagenet-3dcc).
 Note that the entries in leaderboard are still sorted according to ImageNet-C performance.

-  -We fixed the preprocessing issue for ImageNet corruption evaluations.
-This changed the ranking between the top-1 and top-2 entries.
+- **May 2022**: We fixed the preprocessing issue for ImageNet corruption evaluations: previously we used resize to 256x256 and central crop to 224x224 which was a mistake since the ImageNet-C images are already 224x224 and we cropped them further losing information.
+Note that this changed the ranking between the top-1 and top-2 entries.

 ## Main idea